kaanalptkn/ka-p1/README.md

 - I wish to have a new diet plan with my workout.
  > Users can call us, send an email, alternatively they can contact us over social media.

-- I would like to start with grpup session, it is encaurge me.
+- I would like to start with a group session, it encourages me.
  > Members could get information about classes through the website on the Classes section.
  ___